-You’re going to love the taste and flavor of this Instant Pot Black Bean Soup.
-I love being able to use dried black beans and not have to worry about soaking them beforehand overnight.
+You’re going to love the taste and flavor of this Instant Pot Black Bean Soup, no soak required!
+I love being able to cook dried black beans quickly in a Ninja Foodi or pressure cooker with no prep needed.

 Ninja Foodi Black Bean Soup

-I’ve been using my Instant Pot for years but if this is a new cooking concept for you.
+I’ve been using my pot for years but if this is a new cooking concept for you.
 Make certain to pay attention to the directions in the recipe below, and keep this Instant Pot bean cook times printable handy.

 It’s important to learn how to release pressure correctly and also learn how to naturally release it as well.
 Make certain that you read the directions before you try to remove the lid.

-Instant Pot Black Bean Soup Using Canned Black Beans
+How to Make Instant Pot Black Bean Soup with Dried Beans

-I’ve had family and friends that add in diced fresh onions, fresh jalapenos, chives, and a ton of other fresh veggies as well.
-Similar to cooking just Instant Pot black beans, this is just thinner and more of a meal.
+- I’ve had family and friends that add in diced fresh onions, fresh jalapenos, chives, and a ton of other fresh veggies like red onions as well.

 Don’t forget to have your seasonings on hand and let everyone add in their own flavors as well.
 I love to change up the spices and seasonings because it’s an easy way to alter the flavor fast.